-This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review.
+This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.

-The Company holds one resource consent to discharge wood waste to land, which includes a total of 14 conditions setting out the requirements that the Company must satisfy.
+The Company holds one resource consent, to discharge wood waste to land, which includes a total of 14 conditions setting out the requirements that the Company must satisfy.

-During the monitoring period, the Company demonstrated an overall high level of environmental performance.
+During the monitoring period, Value Timber Ltd demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included three inspections, two water samples collected for physicochemical analysis, and one wood waste sample collected for CCAB (copper, chromium, arsenic, and boron) analysis.
+The Council's monitoring programme for the year under review included three inspections, two water samples collected for physicochemical analysis, and one wood waste sample collected for copper, chromium, arsenic, and boron (CCAB) analysis.

-The monitoring showed that the site discharges were complaint with consent conditions, that the control of silt from the associated earthworks continued to be managed effectively.
-The grass cover in the large pre-fill gully was maintained and the silt controls were further improved.
+The monitoring showed that the site discharges were compliant with consent conditions and that the control of silt from the associated earthworks continued to be managed effectively.
+The grass cover in the large pre-fill gully was maintained and the silt controls were well maintained.
 There were no discharges of unauthorised wood waste or other materials found at inspection.
 There were no unauthorised incidents recording non-compliance in respect of this consent holder during the period under review.